-Roosevelt Fellow Drop-in Hours
+Roosevelt Fellow Information

 Each new student is assigned to a Roosevelt Fellow.
 Fellows will be contacting new incoming students within the next several weeks.
 Please feel free, however, to contact any of the Fellows if you have questions or if you think you may share a common interest.